exploring the supreme court

 Amid concerns over the potential for politicization within the Supreme Court's decision-making processes, the undermining of independence emerges as a critical issue warranting careful consideration.
 The independence of the Supreme Court is fundamental to the proper functioning of the judicial system.
 Justices must be able to interpret the law without external pressures or influences, ensuring fair and impartial judgments.
 Any actions or proposals that threaten this independence could have far-reaching consequences.

-See also Pros and Cons of Peptides
+See also Pros and Cons of Informed Consent

 One way in which independence could be undermined is through the expansion of the Supreme Court for purely political reasons.
 Adding more justices with the sole purpose of shifting the ideological balance of the Court could call into question the institution's impartiality and integrity.
 Additionally, attempts to influence or intimidate justices in their decision-making processes could erode public trust in the Court's ability to uphold the rule of law.